Attic Ventilation DFW

 Attic ventilation in DFW — ridge vents, soffit vents, and powered fans.
 Balanced intake and exhaust systems.
 We design it, not just slap it on.

+We make attics breathe easier than grandpa who's unbuckled his belt after a chicken fried steak dinner from Babe's.
 Proper attic ventilation is critical in Texas.
 An unventilated DFW attic can hit 160 degrees and trap moisture that leads to mold and rot.
 Ventilation and insulation are like peanut butter and jelly — great apart, but magical together.

 The most common problem we see is soffit vents blocked by insulation.
 When blown-in insulation covers the soffit vents, the intake is choked off and the attic can't breathe.
 This is why we install baffles on every insulation job — to keep soffit vents clear.
 It's non-negotiable.